-A large raised, Japanese-style garden on the roof of the residents' carpark overlooks Tate Modern and the river.
+A large raised, Japanese-style garden on the roof of the residents' car park overlooks Tate Modern and the river.

 In 1999, the development won both an Award for Best Restoration and Conversion of an Existing Building and a Civic Trust Award.

-Southwark is one of the oldest parts of London, its large selection of converted warehouses and wharfs showcase the borough’s history as the industrial centre for London, which grew rapidly during the 19th Century.
+Southwark is one of the oldest parts of London, its large selection of converted warehouses and wharves showcase the borough’s history as the industrial centre for London, which grew rapidly during the 19th Century.
 The area has a historic association with the arts and entertainment industry.
 Situated on Hopton Street, SE1, it is a short stroll to national and local attractions, such as Globe Theatre, National Theatre, Festival Hall, BFI, Southbank Centre, and Borough Market.
 The City and West End are within easy walking distance across the Millennium Bridge.

-There are numerous good primary schools and a wide choice, when it comes to private and state secondary schools.
-Two of the best primaries are St Patricks Montessori and the Charles Dickens Primary School, where pupils get to study with the cast and crew of Shakespeare’s Globe.
-Other notable schools include St Clements Danes, C of E Primary School, the City of London School and the London Nautical School.
+There are numerous good primary schools and a wide choice when it comes to private and state secondary schools.
+Two of the best primaries are St Patrick's Montessori and the Charles Dickens Primary School, where pupils get to study with the cast and crew of Shakespeare’s Globe.
+Other notable schools include St Clements Danes, C of E Primary School, the City of London School, and the London Nautical School.
 Kings College Waterloo campus is also within walking distance.

-Local Authority:London Borough of Southwark
+LOCAL AUTHORITY:London Borough of Southwark

 65 Hopton Street